sabeegrewal/quantum-info-supremacy/README.md

 * Construct the overall circuit by combining Alice’s state preparation with Bob’s measurement.

+* Repeat the above and stitch the circuits together into a single job (see [Circuit Stitching](https://docs.quantinuum.com/systems/trainings/knowledge_articles/circuit_stitching.html)).
-* Run the resulting circuit on Quantinuum’s local emulator.

-* Compute and display the XEB (cross-entropy benchmarking) score from the emulator output.
+* Run the resulting circuit on Quantinuum’s local emulator, and compute the XEB scores from the two instances.

+* Log the experimental data in the `/logs/` directory.
+The expected output of this demo can be found (here)[https://github.com/sabeegrewal/quantum-info-supremacy-data/blob/main/logs/H1-1LE/n_12_depth_86/seeds_0-1_2025-09-15_13-18-51.txt].

 The demo is a lightweight illustration of our full protocol.
 It does not require access to Quantinuum hardware, but faithfully reproduces the logic of the experiment.
 For those interested in larger-scale reproductions, all of the true randomness used in our experiments is available [here](https://github.com/sabeegrewal/quantum-info-supremacy-data/blob/main/randomness/).